ros-industrial/industrial_ci/README.rst

 (Optional) Run ROS Prerelease Test
 -------------------------------------------------------------------------------------

 Running `docker-based ROS Prerelease Test <http://wiki.ros.org/bloom/Tutorials/PrereleaseTest/>`_ is strongly recommended when you make a release.
+There are, however, some inconvenience (requires host computer setup, runs on your local host, etc. Detail discussed in `a ticket <https://github.com/ros-industrial/industrial_ci/pull/35#issue-150581346>`_). `industrial_ci` provides a way to run it on your `Travis CI` test.

 To do so, add a single line to your Travis config (eg. `.travis.yml`):

 ::